okcashpro/okcash/packages/_examples/plugin/README.md

 4. **Services**: Add new services by defining them in the `services` array.
 5. **Clients**: Add new clients by defining them in the `clients` array.

-For more detailed information on how to extend the plugin, refer to the documentation provided in the Eliza platform.
+For more detailed information on how to extend the plugin, refer to the documentation provided in the OKai platform.